LinsFood | by Azlin Bloor

 Don’t forget the table!
 Again, we looked at this on Day 3, in Getting Ahead Christmas, in which I gave you a Christmas Eve task list.
 One of those things was to set the table on the eve.

 I have 4 kids, and for a long time now, they’ve always set the table.
 The girls especially love doing the napkins.
-When they were very little, I taught them to just place the napkin in the glasses, something we still do from time to time.
+When they were very little, I taught them to just place the napkin in glasses, something we still do from time to time.

 Drink Glasses